tweag/nickel/doc/manual/tuto.md

 each attribute.

 For example, the attribute `name` is a string, which translates to `Str` in Nickel.
 Meanwhile, `ssh-keys` must allow multiple keys, so this is a list of strings, written as `Array Str` in Nickel.
 The field `is-admin` is a boolean, written as `Bool`.
 Finally, `extra-groups` is a list of group names, so we need `Array Str`, the same type used for `ssh-keys`.

 We can also mark fields as `optional` so you won't have to explicitly write them if they don't have any value.
 In the example,`extra-groups` and `ssh-keys` can be empty, so we will mark them as optional using the `optional` keyword.

 The field `is-admin` must always be present in the YAML file, but for most of our users it will be set to `false`.
 Fortunately, we can assign the default value `false` to this field , which means you only need to write `is-admin = true` in Nickel code when the user is actually an administrator.

 ## Step 3: Write a contract

 Create a text file named `users-schema.ncl`.
 We will write our contract defining attributes and associated constraints such as a type, marking the attribute optional, and a default value if there is one.

+Please note that using a contract isn't mandatory per-se to use Nickel, but it will allow you to validate your input data (See Step 6 for an example).

 Please note that using a contract isn't mandatory per-se to use Nickel, but it will allow you to validate your input data (See Step 6 for an